tunapanda/provision/README.md

 4. Do either of the following:
   * *Build ISO as part of provisioning*:
     1. In the repo dir, edit `config.yml` and set `build_env.auto_iso=true`
+      * **Please take care not to commit the file back to the repo with this option turned on**.
+Yes, we need a better way of handling it.
     1. Run `vagrant provision`
   * *Build ISO later*:
     1. Mess around, experiment with the scripts, etc